 Key Takeaways

-- Mastering hidden Python features unlocks faster, cleaner code.
+- Mastering hidden features unlocks faster, cleaner code.

 - Staying current with Python releases ensures you leverage the latest performance gains.